-The Northwest Seaport Alliance has worked aggressively toward installing shore power infrastructure on our marine terminals for connecting container ships to the grid, allowing them to shut down their engines while at dock.
+The Northwest Seaport Alliance has worked aggressively toward installing shore power infrastructure on our marine terminals for connecting container ships to the electrical grid, allowing them to shut down their engines while at dock.

 About shore power